Bonsai 4me

 Stiffly branched, compact evergreen shrub with ovate dark green leaves 5mm to 10mm long.
 Solitary white flowers borne in Summer followed by red/pink fruit.

-Repotting Annually in Spring as new buds extend.
-Use basic soil mix.
+REPOTTING: Annually in Spring as new buds extend.
+It is important that a fast draining soil mix is used.